Level/levelup/README.md

 Relationship to LevelDOWN
 -------------------------

-LevelUP is designed to be backed by **[LevelDOWN](https://github.com/rvagg/node-leveldown/)** which provides a pure C++ binding to LevelDB and can be used as a stand-along package if required.
+LevelUP is designed to be backed by **[LevelDOWN](https://github.com/rvagg/node-leveldown/)** which provides a pure C++ binding to LevelDB and can be used as a stand-alone package if required.

 **As of version 0.9, LevelUP no longer requires LevelDOWN as a dependency so you must `npm install leveldown` when you install LevelUP.**